Mateus-Auza/longitudinal-bmi-mixed-models/README.md

 Master's Student in Statistics
 **UCLouvain — Université catholique de Louvain**

-This project was developed as part of coursework in statistical modelling.
+This project was developed as part of coursework in LSTAT2210-Linear mixed models.